gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 This RFD proposes a new mechanism for scheduled, automatic updates of Teleport agents.

-Users of Teleport will be able to use the tctl CLI to specify desired versions, update schedules, and rollout speed.
+Users of Teleport will be able to use the tctl CLI to specify desired versions, update schedules, and rollout strategy.

 Agents will be updated by a new `teleport-update` binary, built from `tools/teleport-update` in the Teleport repository.